 - Vertical field of view: 2.45 * 2/3 = 1.63 meters

-It would be very fair for full body shots depending on our height.
-We would have to assess whether we are interested in having that extra margin that the 35mm provides us (giving up a little perhaps part of the background blur) or if we prefer the 50mm although it limits us a bit the type of shots that we are going to do in that study.
+It would be very fair for full-body shots depending on our height.
+We would have to assess whether we interested in having that extra margin that the 35mm provides us (giving up a little perhaps part of the background blur) or if we prefer the 50mm, although it limits us a bit the type of shots that we are going to do in that study.

 The idea here is the following:

-We want to take a series of photos in a natural environment and we are going to look for very specific frames for our composition.
+We want to take a series of photos in a natural environment, and we are going to look for particular frames for our composition.

 Imagine, for example, that you want to take several characteristic elements of the area in the same frame.

-You have to plan from which points you can take the photo (viewpoints, trails, etc.), at what distances the elements of the landscape will be with respect to your camera and the distances between them, to get an idea of the frames and focal points you would need .
+You have to plan from which points you can take the photo (viewpoints, trails, etc.), at what distances the landscape elements will be concerning your camera and the distances between them, to get an idea of the frames and focal points need.

-This planning is more complex, or more than complex it would be a bit tedious to do it by hand.
+This planning is more complex or more complicated.
+It would be a bit tedious to do it by hand.

 You can use Google Maps, with its utility of measuring distances, which will give you a pretty good approximation.

-Normally you want to estimate what angle you would need to cover a landscape (minimum focal length) with all those elements from your observation point.
+Usually, you want to estimate the angle you need to cover a landscape (minimum focal length) with all those elements from your observation point.

-For example, if your maximum focal length is 200mm, what frame can you get from point A and from point B, to get the maximum detail of that landmark you want to photograph.
+For example, if your maximum focal length is 200mm, what frame can you get from point A and point B to get the full detail of that landmark you want to photograph.

-In practice, there are mobile applications such as PhotoPills that allow you to plan your outings in great detail, including the trajectories of the sun and the moon, the Milky Way, etc. for the location where you are going to be, schedules …
+In practice, mobile applications such as PhotoPills allow you to plan your outings in great detail, including the sun’s trajectories and the moon, the Milky Way, etc., for the location where you are going to be, schedules …